Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

 imx-mipi-csi2
 --------------

-This is the MIPI CSI-2 receiver entity.
-It has one sink pad to receive the pixel data from MIPI CSI-2 camera sensor.
+This is the woke MIPI CSI-2 receiver entity.
+It has one sink pad to receive the woke pixel data from MIPI CSI-2 camera sensor.
 It has one source pad, corresponding to the virtual channel 0.
 This module is compliant to previous version of Samsung D-phy, and supports two D-PHY Rx Data lanes.